Text-Anchored Score Composition: Tackling Condition Misalignment in Text-to-Image Diffusion Models: Experimental Results

 \subsection{Quantitative Evaluation}

-\textbf{Image-text similarity.}~Given CLIP's "bag-of-words" behavior, it can assign high similarity scores to images even when they don't fully match the semantic intent of the text prompts \cite{chefer2023attend}.
-We pivot to generate matching image captions using a pre-trained BLIP \cite{li2022blip} and then compute the average CLIP similarity between the original prompt and all generated captions.
-Table~\ref{tab-image-text} presents our quantitative results.
+\textbf{Image-text similarity.}~ For textual alignment, we compute the cosine similarity between the input text prompt and the generated image, which is called the CLIP Score.
+Furthermore, We pivot to generate matching image captions using a pre-trained BLIP~\cite{li2022blip} and then compute the average CLIP similarity between the original prompt and all generated captions, which is called BLIP score.
+Both of the metrics are the higher the better.
+Table~\ref{tab:adapter} presents our quantitative results.
 We demonstrate superior performance across different controllable methods.
-For StructureDiffusion \cite{feng2022training}, we observe a marginal decrease in metrics compared to Stable Diffusion, an observation congruent with the findings in ~\cite{chefer2023attend}.
+For StructureDiffusion~\cite{feng2022training}, we observe a marginal decrease in metrics compared to Stable Diffusion, an observation congruent with the findings in ~\cite{chefer2023attend}.